About Dr. Hildebrandt

 My office and classroom spaces

 I share a lovely little office in a bungalow in the Ravenna neighborhood.
 I use this space for individual and family therapy, and for my Circle of Security groups.
-I use a classroom at the Roosevelt Dreamclinic (half a mile from my office) for my Bringing Baby Home workshops.
+I use a classroomon University of Washington campus for my Bringing Baby Home workshops.

 Office: 2012 NE 65th St, Seattle, WA 98115